anthemengineering/sox/README.md

 ## Downloading MIT KEMAR HRTF Data Files
 The HRFT data files have already been unpacked and saved to `src/main/resources/kemar`, but if you want to download them again, run the following command.

+Note: The `download-maven-plugin` only supports unpacking zip files, so this project uses the Windows compact data set, which is stored as little-endian wav files, not big-endian dat files.

 ```bash
 ./mvnw download:wget
 ```